-This article explains California Guard Card licensing requirements.
-Following these instructions will ensure you have everything you need to save you from headaches, financial loss, liability and suspension.
-Here are some easy-to-follow tips to ensure you don’t get in trouble with the California Department of Consumer Affairs, Bureau of Security and Investigative Services (BSIS).
+What does it takes to be a Security Guard in California?
+California has some of the toughest rules for security licensing & registration and this article explains California Guard Card licensing requirements quickly and easily.
+I will help you make sure you have everything you need to sail through the process and save you from headaches, added costs and revocation of your rights.
+With these easy-to-follow tips you won’t get in trouble with the California Department of Consumer Affairs, Bureau of Security and Investigative Services (BSIS).

 What is a California Guard Card?

 California requires anyone that works in security to be registered with the State.
 For security officers this is a called a “Guard Registration Card” or a “Guard Card” for short.
 A California Guard Card tells employers and the public that have been properly trained, fingerprinted and background checked and are authorized to work in the security industry.
 Once you’ve completed all the requirements and paid your fees BSIS (bureau of Security & Investigative Services) will send you your Guard Card.

 ANYONE that is paid to perform a security function must have a valid California Guard Card.
 It doesn’t matter if the person wears a uniform or not.
 It’s doesn’t matter what their job title is.
 It only matter what their activity is.
 As far as BSIS is concerned; if they look like a security officer or act like a security officer or do something that security officers do then they MUST have a Guard Card.
 The following jobs are examples:

 - Uniformed security officers

 - Loss prevention agent

 - In-house security

 - Event staff

 - Weapon screeners